apache/mxnet/docs/tutorials/gluon/performance.md

 import numpy as np
 ```

 An Amazon EC2 p3.2xlarge instance was used to benchmark the code in this tutorial.
-You are likely to get difference results and find different bottlenecks on other hardware, but these tips and tricks should still help improve training speed for bottleneck components.
+You are likely to get different results and find different bottlenecks on other hardware, but these tips and tricks should still help improve training speed for bottleneck components.
 A GPU is recommended for this example.

 ```python